 A simplified example of a 60:40 equity:bonds portfolio shuffle was discussed as illustrated below.

-That conceptually seems simple, but there are a number of potential practical difficulties to doing this if you anticipate a high savings rate that will overwhelm your registered tax-sheltered accounts or have high dividend paying equities.
-Some professionals may have already built large portfolios in their CCPCs and with the sudden rule change, find themselves already in hostile uncharted tax territory.
+That conceptually seems simple, but there are a number of potential practical difficulties to doing this if you anticipate a high savings rate that will overwhelm your registered tax-sheltered accounts or have high dividend-paying equities.
+Some professionals may have already built large portfolios in their CCPCs.
+With the sudden rule change, they now find themselves already in hostile uncharted tax territory.

 If you wander off course into rougher tax waters despite some basic navigation, then prepare to be boarded…